 13 Ross C: Ross _ 29:41:00 _ 2:08:00 _ 30:09:00 _ 61:58:00

 14 Vic V: Hagibis _ 34:19:00 _ 2:16:00 _ 27:17:00 _ 63:52:00

 15 RJ B: X59 _ 18:42:00 _- _ – _ – (He officiated the Lite category)

 For a comprehensive race report, visit Sheerwill’s blog.

 On hindsight, this [the aquathlon] must be the reason why I had my swimming lessons 18 years ago.
 Some things happen for a reason.
 Hhhmm.
-We sometimes couldn’t fathom it but it’s part of who we are and what we are today.
+We sometimes couldn’t fathom it but it’s part of who we are and what we are into today.
 How about you?
 Have you experienced something similar?

 Related links about SWAC